 Method acting, or ‘The Method’, was an extremely popular approach to acting during The Golden Age of Hollywood.
 Some of its biggest fans were Marlon Brando, Marilyn Monroe and James Dean.
-It is a family of techniques that centers on actors using their past experiences and emotions to produce a character’s emotional state in a scene.
+Method acting is a family of techniques that centers on actors using their past experiences and emotions to produce a character’s emotional state in a scene.
 For instance: if an actor had to play a scene where Romeo is heartbroken over his Juliet, the actor would immerse himself in a memory of his own heart being broken so that he can portray that emotion realistically.
 The techniques that are used to do this are called Sense Memory and Emotional Recall.

 These techniques were created by Constatin Stanislavski, a Russian actor and theater director, and were called Stanislavski’s System.
 But they were made famous by acting teacher Lee Strasberg.
 He formed the famous Actor’s Studio in New York with three colleagues in 1947 and taught actor’s ‘The Method’, as he called it.
 The Actor’s Studio quickly became the most prestigious acting institution there was.
 They wanted to set a higher standard in acting and admission was by audition, with more than a thousand actors auditioning each year and the directors usually allowing membership for only five or six each year.
 Some of his famous students were: James Dean, Marilyn Monroe and Paul Newman.